 Link to Alzheimer's disease

-The April 2015 issue of Worst Pills, Best Pills News highlighted information from a 2014 article in the journal JAMA Psychiatry that found that benzodiazepines were overprescribed in the U.S. It also highlighted a 2014 study in the British Medical Journal that found a link between benzodiazepine use and Alzheimer’s disease in elderly patients.
+The April 2015 issue of Worst Pills, Best Pills News highlighted information from a 2014 article in the journal JAMA Psychiatry that found that benzodiazepines were overprescribed in the United States.
+It also highlighted a 2014 study in the British Medical Journal that found a link between benzodiazepine use and Alzheimer’s disease in elderly patients.

 Best options for older adults